Waiting in the Wings (play): Act I

 The residents of the home discuss a forthcoming charity event for the home, at which a younger generation of stars will perform to raise funds.
 They are hoping that the funds will allow the home to build a solarium.
 The other residents break it to May Davenport that her old adversary Lotta Bainbridge will shortly come to live at The Wings.
 May, furious, vows never to speak to Lotta and retreats to her room.
 Lotta arrives with her maid Dora.
+Dora is about to be married and will no longer be able to look after Lotta.
 They part, sadly, and Lotta is left alone.